Caring for Our Community

 Caring for Low-Income Families

-Catholic Charities of the Diocese of St. Petersburg operates 10 affordable housing properties to serve low-income families on the verge of homelessness.
+Catholic Charities of the Diocese of Saint Petersburg operates 10 affordable housing properties to serve low-income families on the verge of homelessness.
 These vulnerable men and women are able to remain off the streets because we are able to provide affordable housing and/or financial assistance for rent.
 In 2019, added two new affordable housing properties: Bella Vista in Hillsborough County and St. Teresa in Hernando County.
 In 2020, Bethany Family Apartments, which opened in 2005, converted from housing available exclusively to families with a member who is disabled to affordable housing for the general public.
 On June 22, 2022, Catholic Charities opened Las Villas Apartments in Ruskin.
 Catholic Charities, along with Hillsborough County converted a former motel in Ruskin to create the affordable housing apartments.

 Caring for People Living with HIV/AIDS

-In the 1980s and 1990s, AIDS was epidemic.
+In the 1980s and 1990s, AIDS was an epidemic.
 The Diocese worked with the Federal Government, and Pinellas and Hillsborough Counties to establish housing for individuals with HIV/AIDS as well as mothers and children with HIV/AIDS.

-The Christopher House, which started in 1995, was the first house for people living with HIV/AIDS opened by the Diocese of St. Petersburg.
+The Christopher House, which started in 1995, was the first house for people living with HIV/AIDS opened by the Diocese of Saint Petersburg.
 Mercy House, which opened in 1996, serves mothers and their children impacted by HIV/AIDS.

 Caring for People in Crisis